HeardLibrary/digital-scholarship/script/python/inout.md

 breadcrumb: Files
 ---

-Note: this is the fifth lesson in a beginner's introduction to Python.
+Note: this is the sixth lesson in a beginner's introduction to Python.
 For the whole schedule, see the [Vanderbilt Python Working Group homepage](../wg/)

 [prevous lesson on data structures](../structures/)